 We keep ourselves informed by circulating items relating to the criminal justice system that are then available as updates.
 This section of our website provides a useful resource and overview.

 QICJ holds an annual conference, at which topics of current interest are discussed.
 This provides an opportunity to share problems and views with others working in various fields in the criminal justice system, who have to make similar difficult decisions and who share a Quaker approach.

 A newsletter is published three times a year, for which articles are welcomed by the editor, and there is also a membership list, which helps members contact each other for support, advice or information, if required.

-For a wider view of Quaker involvement in the justice field, click on Quakers in Britain above.
+For a wider view of Quaker involvement in the justice field and links to other websites, see Quakers in Britain.

 Our registered charity number is 1189077